Create the right impression on social media

 The answer is that we should post as often as possible with the following caveats:

 The article, diagram, video or image must be able to stand alone, valuable in its own right.
-It should incite some kind of positive emotion in you personally.
-If you are in touch with your peers and/or customers you will instinctively know what offers value.
-This value can change peoples lives, or be only for entertainment, but it has to offer some reward for seeing it.
+It should incite some positive emotion in you.
+If you’re in touch with your peers and customers, you’ll instinctively know what offers value.
+This value can change peoples lives, or be only for entertainment, but it has to provide some reward of seeing it.

-It should be relevant to your audience and network and should demonstrate your personal and brand vision and integrity.
-It could be that what you are posting is not exactly niche related, but likely to still appeal.
-For example, if you are in the fitness industry, your audience is likely to be interested in diet and supplements.
-If you are a business conference organizer, your audience might also be interested in business travel topics.
+It should be relevant to your audience and network and demonstrate your personal and brand vision and integrity.
+It could be that what you’re posting isn’t precisely niche related, but likely to still appeal.
+For example, if you’re in the fitness industry, your audience is expected to be interested in diet and supplements.
+If you’re a business conference organiser, your audience might also be interested in business travel topics.

-The post must have some kind of accompanying explanation of why you are sharing it.
-A ‘take a look at this you wont believe your eyes’ will not cut it.
-Saying that something is a ‘good read’, or ‘had you in stitches’ is not sufficient, even if it is true.
-If people are on LinkedIn it is because that is the choice they have made with their time.
+The post must have some accompanying explanation of why you’re sharing it.
+A ‘take a look at this, you won’t believe your eyes’ will not cut it.
+Saying that something is a ‘good read’, or ‘had you in stitches’ is not sufficient, even if it’s true.
+If people are on LinkedIn, it’s because that is the choice they have made with their time.
 Your link away from LinkedIn ought to be worth the effort or people will be annoyed.
-If you do not have a compelling enough ‘hook’ then no-one will click your link anyway.
-This ‘hook’ should involve mentioning why you are sharing, what you found interesting about it, and some kind of question/controversy/mystery/conversation starter.
+If you don’t have a compelling enough ‘hook’ then no-one will click your link anyway.
+This ‘hook’ should involve mentioning why you are sharing, what you found interesting about it, and some question, controversy, mystery or conversation starter.

-So, we post as often as these 3 factors occur.
+So, we post as often as these three factors occur

 We choose value over quantity and quality.
-If you are a full time dedicated social media manager, you can make this happen 5-10 times a day, perhaps even more depending on your industry niche.
+If you’re a full-time dedicated social media manager, you can make this happen between five and ten times a day.
+Perhaps, even more, depending on your industry niche.

-If you are a busy start up entrepreneur or small business owner then perhaps once a day is fine, twice on a good day.
-As your company grows there will be opportunity to post more often as your audience grows and you can also get help in posting.
-But still make sure that the 3 rules are followed so that no-one gets annoyed, and you are helping social media become a better place.
+If you’re a busy start-up entrepreneur or small business owner, then perhaps once a day is OK, twice on a good day.
+As your company grows, there’ll be an opportunity to post more often as your audience grows and you can also get help in posting.
+But still make sure that the three rules get followed so that no-one gets annoyed, and you’re helping social media become a better place.